AlexW00/Beat-Kanji/README.md

 Beat Kanji let's you practice Japanese kanji to the beat - simply pick a song and start swiping strokes!

+Available on the App Store (SOON) for iPhone and iPad.

 ## Features

 - over 2000 kanji, ranging from N5-N1